 During certain seasons, the Snow Monkey 1-Day Pass will be an available option.
 It includes access to the Nagaden Train and/or the express bus between Nagano Station and Kanbayashi Onsen.
 It also allows you to use the local Nagaden Bus between Yudanaka Station and Kanbayashi Onsen as well as admission to the Jigokudani Snow Monkey Park.
 A good money saver and very convenient.

 By staying back in the nearby city of Nagano, you gain an added level of convenience while being a short train/bus journey away from the monkeys.
 That being said, there aren’t too many budget options available.
-There are only a couple of hostels available with the prices ranging from £19 upwards.
-Otherwise the only options available are quite expensive hotels.
+There are only a couple of hostels available with prices ranging from £19 upwards.
+Otherwise, the only options available are quite expensive hotels.